aceholecousins/acechase/README.md

 * free and open source so Richard Stallman is proud of us
 * up to 129 local players (technically your PC can handle 127 USB gamepads plus keyboard plus mouse (if not also connected via USB (then only 127 players, sorry)))
 * runs in the browser (seems to run better in Chrome than in Firefox)
+* sneaky thought inception during loading time that makes our gamers better people and the world a better place

 Awesome, right?
 Wait til you see our